 Halloween BarkPrint Recipe

-- Create single layer of pretzels on parchment-lined baking sheet
+- Spread a layer of pretzels onto a parchment-lined baking sheet.

-- Place candy and edible eyeballs on top.
+- Place your favorite candies, cookies, and any Halloween sprinkles on top.

 - Adorable Martens Cause $79 Million In Car Damage Each Year - November 30, 2019

 - 5 Hot Winter Drinks That’ll Keep You Warm While You Binge Watch Disney+ - November 24, 2019